 If you wish to see any of the material listed in our catalogue please contact the library enquiry team by telephone on +44 (0)20 7920 8620, by web chat or by email at firstname.lastname@example.org

 ICAEW members, Business and Finance Professionals, ACA students and Forensic & Expert Witness/Valuation Community subscribers can access the overview of BVB Insights: Data and analysis on UK private company multiples as a free member benefit.
-The 2018 edition of this annual publication looks at how deal multiples have fared one year on from the EU referendum.
+The 2019 edition of this annual publication looks at how deal multiples have fared two years on from the EU referendum.

 The library offers access to international accountancy, business, law and tax databases that include further articles and analysis following the EU referendum result and information that can help you explore new business opportunities.

 If you are visiting Chartered Accountants’ Hall you can access these databases directly through the computers in the Business Centre.
 Alternatively, the enquiry team can search the databases on your behalf and supply the most appropriate material by email (subject to licences).